Connie Fisher

-Connie Fisher (born 17 June 1983) is a British actress, singer and TV presenter, who won the BBC One talent contest How Do You Solve a Problem Like Maria?
+Connie Fisher (born 17 June 1983) is a British actress, singer and TV presenter from Lisburn, Northern Ireland, who won How Do You Solve a Problem Like Maria?, a talent contest on BBC One.

 On 15 November 2006, she opened to excellent reviews in the part of Maria von Trapp in The Sound of Music in the West End, London on a six-month contract, which was extended until 23 February 2008.
 She resumed the role of Maria in The Sound of Music UK tour starting in July 2009.
-She had a recurring role as a patient in the British medical drama series Casualty in 2012.
+She had a recurring role as a patient in the long-running BBC medical drama series Casualty in 2012.

 Early life

-Fisher was born in Lisburn, Northern Ireland, and is the daughter of a major in the Royal Corps of Signals.
-Fisher lived in Dorset, England until the age of four, when she moved to a village near Haverfordwest in Pembrokeshire, Wales.
+Fisher was born in Lisburn, the daughter of a major in the Royal Corps of Signals who was stationed in Northern Ireland during The Troubles.
+Her father's job took the family all over the United Kingdom: first to Dorset, England, where Fisher lived until the age of four, then to a village near Haverfordwest, Wales.
 She attended Hayscastle Junior School, and then went on to Sir Thomas Picton School.
 She is a fluent Welsh speaker.

 During her teenage years she was a member of Haverfordwest Operatic Society where she performed in The Pirates of Penzance and played Nellie Forbush in South Pacific.
 She was also a member of the Torch Youth Theatre where she performed in Georg Büchner's play Woyzeck.
 She successfully became a member of National Youth Music Theatre (1999–2002), where she played the Lady of the Lake in the UK tour of Pendragon, and played the lead role, Morgan Le Fay, when the production toured Japan in 2001.

 From an early age Fisher was a member of Côr Newyddion Da (English translation – "Good News Choir"), which introduced her to the Eisteddfodic field and encouraged her to perform as a soloist.
 She competed annually in the Urdd Gobaith Cymru, National and International Eisteddfods.
 In 2002 Fisher won the Wilbert Lloyd Roberts Scholarship in the National Eisteddfod "Songs from the Shows" competition and the Milford and West Wales Mercury talent competition.

 Fisher received her professional vocational training at the Mountview Academy of Theatre Arts, winning a Dance and Drama Award to have her training fully funded by the Government.
 She graduated in 2005 with a First Class BA Hons degree in Musical Theatre, as well as the Gyearbuor Asante prize for the highest score.
 At Mountview she performed in Annie Get Your Gun, A…my name is Alice, Jerry's Girls and played Julie Jordan in Carousel.